apache/incubator-weex-loader/README.md

 0. Can specify name when require `.we` file.
 0. Can write es2015 in script.

+## Upgrade to v0.3

+- Use a different way to load parted files.
+The old way is deprecated.
+- If you dependent `weex-components` under v0.1, please update it to v0.2.
+- Just enjoy the new features!

 ## Usage

 ### How to load a `.we` file.